decktra/model_sandbox/README.md

 ### Purchase

 This model <code>belongs_to</code> a Product and <code>has_one :entry, as: :entriable</code>.
-It can contain other attributes with exclusively realted to the purchase (acquisition, channel, conversion).
+It can contain other attributes that are exclusively related to the purchase (acquisition_channel, conversion_funnel, etc.).
 It delegates amount and date to Entry.

-Refund
+## Refund

-Belongs_to a purchase and has_one :entry, as: :entriable.
-Can contain other attributes with info important to the refund (reason, partial/total).
-It delegates amount and date, to Entry.
+This model <code>belongs_to</code> a Purchase and <code>has_one :entry, as: :entriable</code>.
+It can contain other attributes that are exclusively related to the refund (reason, partial/total, etc.).
+It delegates amount and date to Entry.

-Payout
+## Payout

-has_one :entry, as: :entriable.
-Can contain other attributes with info important to the refund (reason, partial/total).
-It delegates amount and date, to Entry..
+This model represent a transfer of money from the user's Gumroad account to its bank, paypal, etc. It <code>has_one :entry, as: :entriable</code> and can contain other attributes that are exclusively related to the payout (destination, etc.).
+It delegates amount and date to Entry.

-BalanceSnapshot
+## BalanceSnapshot

 To avoid calculating a huge amount of historical entries, a snapshot and a date